2022 KwaZulu-Natal floods: Impact

 The torrential rains destroyed dozens of homes, washed away roads, and triggered mudslides.
-On 13 April, it was announced that 59 people were killed across KwaZulu-Natal: 45 in eThekwini and 14 in iLembe.
+On the 13th of April, it was announced that 59 people were killed across KwaZulu-Natal: 45 in eThekwini and 14 in iLembe.
 Later that day, the number of reported deaths due to the flooding was increased to 450.
 KwaZulu-Natal Premier Sihle Zikalala stated at least 2,000 homes and 4,000 shanty homes were damaged or destroyed.
-On April 21, the death toll was revised downward to 435 after several deaths were discovered to be the result of murder and natural causes.
+On the 21st of April, the death toll was revised downward to 435 after several deaths were discovered to be the result of murder and natural causes.
 Five people were killed in a shantytown near Clare Estate.
 A woman and three children were killed in oThongathi when their car was swept away by a swollen river.
 Two people died in Verulam when their home collapsed.
+Tragically a father and his daughter also lost their lives in Manors Pinetown on Charles Mowat Avenue when their home was completely washed away by a landslide.
+In Amanzimtoti on Andrew Zondo Road a house had also completely collapsed, no injuries were reported.
+There were also several landslide in the coastal town of EMdloti destroying homes and causing one side of an apartment building to collapse.

 Communication

 Damage occurred to the province's mobile phone infrastructure.
 Vodacom reported 400 towers impacted mostly by electricity outages, flooding and issues with flooded fibre conduiting.
 MTN claimed 500 sites were affected by flooding and power outages.